Introducing /monitor. Notify your AI agent the moment pages or sites change. Try it now →

 Knowing which type you have matters before choosing a parsing approach.
 Most PDFs linked from government portals, academic repositories, and financial databases are scanned.
 Annual reports and contracts downloaded from corporate sites are often text-based.
 When a library returns empty strings or garbled output, a scanned source is usually why.

-Firecrawl's document parsing handles both types automatically.
+Firecrawl handles both types automatically.
+For web-hosted PDFs, scrape with document parsing detects scanned pages and falls back to OCR.
+For local or non-public documents, upload them to the /parse endpoint, which exposes the same auto and ocr modes.
 The default auto mode extracts embedded text and falls back to OCR for scanned pages.
 Pass mode: "ocr" to force OCR on every page regardless of content type.
 Either way, the output is clean Markdown ready for downstream processing, with no parser configuration or OCR pipeline to set up.
 The underlying PDF parsing engine, Fire-PDF, classifies each page in milliseconds by analyzing PDF internals—routing text-based pages to fast native extraction and only truly scanned pages through GPU-based OCR, which eliminates unnecessary processing for mixed documents.
+For a comparison of how different AI PDF parsers handle scanned vs. text-based content—including Docling, Marker-PDF, and LlamaParse—see the best PDF parsers guide.

 Last updated: Mar 01, 2026